al1-nasir/learnforge-support-rag/README.md

 ## Limitations and next steps

 This is a take-home prototype, not a deployed support system.
 A production version would add durable sessions, managed vector storage, access controls, incremental content updates, and a larger evaluation set.
-A short demo video can be linked next to the Architecture and Evaluation links above when it is available.